 Understanding how Medicaid funding gets from the government to your agency’s bank account can feel like trying to solve a puzzle.
 The short version is that it’s a joint effort between the federal government and your state government.
 The federal government provides a large portion of the money and sets the general rules, but each state manages its own program.
 This partnership is why you’ll see so many differences in rules, services, and payment rates depending on where your agency operates.
 Getting a handle on this structure is the first step to managing your cash flow and making sure you get paid on time for the essential care you provide.

-Federal vs. State Funding
+Federal vs. State Funding: What’s the Difference?

 Think of the federal government as the main funding partner that sets the baseline for Medicaid.
 However, when it comes to home care, the states have a lot of control.
 While federal rules require states to cover services like nursing home care, most home and community-based services are considered optional services.
 This means your state government decides which specific home care services to offer, who is eligible to receive them, and how much your agency will be paid for providing them.
 This state-level control is the reason why reimbursement rates and covered services can vary so dramatically from one state to the next.

-Waiver Programs
+How Waiver Programs Impact Your Billing

 You’ve likely heard the term “waiver” before.
 In simple terms, a Medicaid waiver is like a special permission slip from the federal government that lets a state “waive” certain rules.
 This flexibility allows states to create customized programs for specific groups of people, such as seniors or individuals with disabilities, who need support to live at home instead of in an institution.
 These waiver programs often cover a wider range of services than a state’s standard Medicaid plan.
 The downside is that because funding for these programs can be limited, they often have waiting lists, which can be a challenge for both your clients and your agency.